 It’s manageable for most (self-declared) cyclists, and the feeling when you get to the top is quite something.

-There are a few routes directly from London, but our top tip is to avoid the traffic and exhaust fumes, throw your bike in the back of your THE OUT rental, and head up there directly.
+There are a few routes directly from London, but our top tip is to avoid the traffic and exhaust fumes, throw your bike in the back of your THE OUT vehicle, and head up there directly.
 This way you get all the fun of the ascent, none of the pollution, and if you’re feeling competitive, you can even zoom up and down Box Hill a few times.

 Last but by no means least, The Chilterns is a great day out, and is easily reachable in under an hour from London, much less if you’re based in the north or west.